Reconfigurable Intelligent Surface Based Hybrid Precoding for THz Communications: Simulation Results

 It is clear from Subsection II-B that the 3GPP channel model of rich scattering environment is much more complicated than the typical theoretical Saleh-Valenzuela channel model.
 Therefore, for the parallel DNN system model with the same scale as mentioned in Subsection IV-A, mining the mapping relationship between the channel matrix $ { {{\bf{H}}^{(q)}} }$ generated by the 3GPP channel model and analog beamforming matrix $ {{{\bf{\Phi}}^{(q)}} }$ is more difficult than that generated by the Saleh-Valenzuela channel model.
 In this case, the scale of the parallel DNN system based on the Saleh-Valenzuela channel model in Subsection IV-A needs to be expanded to approximate the mapping function of the channel matrix $ { {{\bf{H}}^{(q)}} }$ generated by the 3GPP channel model and analog beamforming matrix $ {{{\bf{\Phi}}^{(q)}} }$.
 Here, in the simulation based on the 3GPP channel model, the three hidden layers contain 512, 256, 128 neurons, respectively.

 Fig. 6 compares the MSEs of the training sample set and validation sample set.
 Similar to Fig.3, these two MSEs are also declining as the increase of training epoch.
-The MSE of validation sample set converges to nearly 0.05, which is a little bit larger than that in Fig. 3.
-Therefore, the average prediction accuracy 0.94 is lower than the average prediction accuracy 0.99 in Fig. 3.
+Meanwhile, the MSE of validation sample set converges to nearly 0.05, which is a little bit larger than that in Fig. 3.
+Thus, the average prediction accuracy 0.94 is lower than the average prediction accuracy 0.99 in Fig. 3.
 The influence of this small difference in the average prediction accuracy between Saleh-Valenzuela channel model and 3GPP channel model will be considered and discussed in simulation results in the following Fig.7.

 Fig. 7 shows the achievable sum-rate performance comparison in a THz massive MIMO system with parameters ${K = M = 4}$ and ${N = 64}$, which are same as those for the Saleh-Valenzuela channel model in Subsection IV-A. The same three schemes considered in Subsection IV-A are compared.
-Similarly, we can see from Fig. 7 that the proposed DL-MDC algorithm outperforms the conventional AS-based hybrid precoding scheme, and it can also approach to the CEO algorithm.
+Similarly, it can be seen that the proposed DL-MDC algorithm outperforms the conventional AS-based hybrid precoding scheme.
+Meanwhile, and the proposed DL-MDC algorithm can also approach to the CEO algorithm.
 For example, at SNR = 5 dB, the achievable sum-rate of the proposed DL-MDL algorithm is about 91\% of that of the CEO algorithm.
-Therefore, the small difference in the average prediction accuracy, which is shown in Fig. 6, will not affect the sum-rate performance of the proposed DL-MDC algorithm too much.
+Therefore, the small difference in the average prediction accuracy shown in Fig. 6, will not affect the sum-rate performance of the proposed DL-MDC algorithm too much.